 This campaign was initiated by mental health workers in East London on 16th March, just days into the first government advice on self-isolation.
 We realised that working alongside us in our hospitals and clinics were workers without ordinary rights to full paid leave.
 If they developed symptoms of Coronavirus, or if a member of their household developed symptoms, then they would face an impossible choice: either self-isolate and face rapid and severe financial hardship or continue to work potentially spreading this deadly virus.
 We sought assurances that all workers working alongside us during the lockdown would be entitled to full paid leave to comply with public health advice and argued this measure was essential for infection control, and the health and safety of staff and patients.

-On 27th March, Department of Health and Social Care (DHSC), NHS England and NHS Improvement, Public Health England (PHE), Health Education England and NHS Employers put out a joint statement making the explicit link between workers rights and infection control: “It is essential for infection control purposes that staff members who are told to self-isolate, do so as quickly as possible.
-NHS England and NHS Improvement wrote to chief executives on 2 March 2020, stating staff should receive full pay whilst in self-isolation.
+On 27th March, Department of Health and Social Care (DHSC), NHS England and NHS Improvement, Public Health England (PHE), Health Education England and NHS Employers put out a joint statement making the explicit link between workers rights and infection control: “It is essential for infection control purposes that staff members who are told to self-isolate, do so as quickly as possible…[S]taff should receive full pay whilst in self-isolation.
 This includes bank staff and sub-contractors, who have to be physically present at an NHS facility to carry out their duties.”